 Prerequisites

-To run the Admin CLI docker image in a container, you will need:
+To run the Admin CLI docker image from a Docker container, you will need:

 • A Docker runtime and CLI tools available